East McLoughlin Boulevard Safety Improvement Project

 waterfront

-by dannyzinda, almost 4 years ago
+by dannyzinda, about 4 years ago

 Where are the buffered bike lanes in the new waterfront?
 If its such a good idea why not do it in new development where it has no impact on existing homeowners.